Treaty on the Establishment of Peace throughout Christendom

 The Tractatus pacis toti Christianitati fiendae, or Treaty on the Establishment of Peace throughout Christendom, was the unsuccessful project of universal peace initiated by King George of Bohemia in the 15th century.

-For its realization, serious diplomatic negotiations took place among European states in the years 1462-1464.
-The project abandoned the mediaeval idea of a universal empire headed by the Emperor Frederick III and the Pope for the concept, up to that time unknown, of a permanent union of independent and equal European states.
+The aim of the project was to achieve universal peace and cooperation within European Christendom.
+However, as a result, a necessary condition for the project's success was the abandonment of the medieval idea of a universal empire headed by the Emperor Frederick III and the Pope for the concept, for, up to that time unknown, a permanent union of independent and equal European states.
+The agreement as offered by George of Poděbrady, in addition to ensuring peace as far as possible throughout Europe, served primarily to insure the safety of the Kingdom of Bohemia against attacks from neighboring countries.
+Another reason, however, was the desire to gain possible powerful allies in the impending conflict against the Papacy.